ory/docs/docs/hydra/configure-deploy.md

 OAuth 2.0 flows.
 * `--response-types token,code,id_token` allows us to receive authorize codes, access and refresh tokens, and OpenID Connect ID Tokens.
-* `--scope openid,offline,fotos.read` allows the client to request various permissions:
+* `--scope openid,offline,photos.read` allows the client to request various permissions:
   * `openid` allows the client to perform the OpenID Connect flow and request an OpenID Connect ID Token.
   * `offline` allows the client to request a refresh token.
 Because we want to continuously backup photos, the app must be able to refresh expired access tokens.
 This scope allows that.